Study-Unit Description

 DEPARTMENT Anthropological Sciences

-DESCRIPTION This Course introduces some selected key topics that highlight anthropology’s engagement with the contemporary world, a world characterized by the following features (the list is not exhaustive): interactivity; simultaneity; globalization; post-enlightenment scientific legitimation; risk culture; religious fundamentalism; environmentalism; new reproductive technologies, etc.
+DESCRIPTION This study-unit introduces some selected key topics that highlight anthropology’s engagement with the contemporary world, a world characterized by the following features (the list is not exhaustive): interactivity; simultaneity; globalization; post-enlightenment scientific legitimation; risk culture; religious fundamentalism; environmentalism; new reproductive technologies, etc.

 To understand who we are and the world we inhabit, we need to place things in a broad social-evolutionary perspective.
 We begin by looking at some distinctive features of societal evolution from Hunters and Gatherers (and their Paleolithic analogues), the domestication of Animals (Pastoralists) and Plants, i.e., Agriculturalists (and their Neolithic analogues), and thus agricultural Society.
 We look at Industrial Society and post-Industrial society (which means ‘us’).
 We will look at the changes in Social Organization that each different mode of livelihood entails: in economic life, political life, kinship and the family, and finally in religious life.
 Each type of society has distinct features.
-This course will argue that post-industrial and late-capitalist society can be approached as ‘Hunting and Gathering Society Mark 2’: geographical and social mobility, small flexible ‘fuzzy’ domestic groups (from the ‘Nuclear Family’ to the ‘Unclear Family’), changes in religious organization and belief (from organized religion to more individual ‘a la carte’ beliefs), changes in economic organization (from money as precious metal to digital signs), etc.
+This study-unit will argue that post-industrial and late-capitalist society can be approached as ‘Hunting and Gathering Society Mark 2’: geographical and social mobility, small flexible ‘fuzzy’ domestic groups (from the ‘Nuclear Family’ to the ‘Unclear Family’), changes in religious organization and belief (from organized religion to more individual ‘a la carte’ beliefs), changes in economic organization (from money as precious metal to digital signs), etc.

 If the world we inhabit has changed, so has anthropology.
-The course this year will tackle a fundamental issue: the way how humans are perceived and conceived (both literally and metaphorically).
+The study-unit this year will tackle a fundamental issue: the way how humans are perceived and conceived (both literally and metaphorically).
 We start with perceptions of humans and human behavior.

 We then look at the relationship between science and society, because recent advances in science, especially medical science, can fundamentally challenge many cherished beliefs.
 We take a number of issues that link science, individualism, religious and cultural beliefs, and the challenges to our understanding of some of the most fundamental issues involving: